ValerieNguy/cse15l-lab-reports/Lab-Report-4-folder/lab-report-4-week-8.md

 (used the same test for my repository and reviewed repository because the expected output is the same)
 ![Test for snippet 1](test1.PNG)

-Expected Output From Snippet #1 According to VSCode Preview ``[`google.com, google.com, ucsd.edu]``
+Expected Output From Snippet #1 According to CommonMark Demo Site:
+``[`google.com, google.com, ucsd.edu]``

 Output From Test For My Repository: